-I receive this question occasionally at Websticker (sticker designers & printing) and I’m happy to try and help in any way I can to offer guidance.
+I receive this question occasionally at Websticker (custom sticker design & printing) and I’m happy to try and help in any way I can to offer guidance.
 A better question might be “should I start a sticker business?”
 I’m sure a whole book could be written on this subject but for purposes of this blog article I’ll try to summarize some things to consider and questions to ask your self before jumping into the sticker business.

 What type of sticker business are you considering?